capri-js/capri/README.md

 # Features

-- ⚛️ Supports React, Preact and SolidJS
+- ⚛️ Component-based workflow (React, Preact and SolidJS)
-- 🏝 Selectively hydrates interactive parts (islands)
+- 🏝 Partial hydration of interactive islands
-- 🔮 Optionally creates an SPA to render CMS previews
+- 🔮 Static SPA to render CMS previews
-- ⚡️ Takes advantage of Vite's asset handling
+- ⚡️ Broad range of styling options thanks to Vite

 ## Bring your own router